Zeta functions of regular arithmetic schemes at s=0: Introduction

-This method allows us to define the Weil-étale cohomology groups of an arithmetic scheme $\mathcal{X}$ satisfying the following conjecture.
-We fix a regular scheme $\mathcal{X}$ proper over $\mathbb{Z}$ of Krull dimension $d$, and we denote by $\mathbb{Z}(d)$ Bloch's cycle complex. \begin{conj} (Lichtenbaum) The étale motivic cohomology groups $H^i(\mathcal{X}_{et},\mathbb{Z}(d))$ are finitely generated for $0\leq i\leq 2d$. \end{conj} This conjecture holds for projective spaces over number rings.
-If $\mathcal{X}$ is defined over a finite field $\mathbb{F}_q$, a strong version of Conjecture \ref{conjLintro} is equivalent to a previous conjecture of Lichtenbaum denoted by $L(\mathcal{X},d)$ in \cite{Geisser-Weiletale}.
-Conjecture $L(\mathcal{X},d)$ is known for the class $A(\mathbb{F}_q)$ of projective smooth varieties over $\mathbb{F}_q$ which can be constructed out of products of smooth projective curves by union, base extension and blow ups (this includes abelian varities, unirational varieties of dimension at most 3 and Fermat hypersurfaces).
+The first goal of this paper is to define the right Weil-\'etale cohomology with $\mathbb{Z}$-coefficients for arithmetic schemes satisfying the following conjecture \ref{conjLintro} (see Theorem \ref{thm1intro} below), in order to state a precise version of Conjecture \ref{conjLichtenbaumIntro}.
+We consider a regular scheme $\mathcal{X}$ proper over $\mathrm{Spec}(\mathbb{Z})$ of pure Krull dimension $d$, and we denote by $\mathbb{Z}(d)$ Bloch's cycle complex. \begin{conj} (Lichtenbaum) The \'etale motivic cohomology groups $H^i(\mathcal{X}_{et},\mathbb{Z}(d))$ are finitely generated for $0\leq i\leq 2d$. \end{conj} Using some purity for the cycle complex $\mathbb{Z}(d)$ on the \'etale site (which is the key result of \cite{Geisser-Duality}) we construct in the appendix a class $\mathcal{L}(\mathbb{Z})$ (see Definition \ref{def-C(Z)}) of separated schemes of finite type over $\mathrm{Spec}(\mathbb{Z})$ satisfying Conjecture \ref{conjLintro}.
+This class $\mathcal{L}(\mathbb{Z})$ contains any geometrically cellular scheme over a number ring (see Definition \ref{def-cellular}), and includes the class $A(\mathbb{F}_q)$ of smooth projective varieties over $\mathbb{F}_q$ which can be constructed out of products of smooth projective curves by union, base extension, blow-ups and quasi-direct summands in the category of Chow motives ($A(\mathbb{F}_q)$ was introduced by Soul\'e in \cite{Soul84}).